 Given his combined training in psychology and law, Dr. Cooper takes a special interest in forensic cases (e.g., competency to stand trial, rehabilitation potential, fitness for duty, criminal culpability / mens rea, etc.) as well as in the application of psychology to conflict (e.g., mediation, organizational dispute systems, and other forms of alternative dispute resolution).
 He is also available to consult on psych-legal issues such as 504/IEPs, mental health disability rights, and LGBTQ+ issues.

 Dr. Cooper has worked closely with school districts, child protective services, and probation/parole offices for both juvenile and adult patients.
 He has provided evaluations and second opinions for veterans disability and has also worked with the 9-11 World Trade Center Mental Health Program.
 He also provides clinical training and supervision to graduate students in psychology, counseling, and psychiatric nursing.

-He is a member of the American Academy of Medical Psychology, American Bar Association (ABA), American Psychological Association (APA), Texas Psychological Association (TPA), and the Kentucky Psychological Association (KPA).
-He splits his professional time and endeavors between Kentucky and his home state of Texas.
+He is a member of the American Bar Association (ABA), American Psychological Association (APA), Texas Psychological Association (TPA), Kentucky Psychological Association (KPA), and the American Academy of Medical Psychology.
+He also serves on the Texas RxP Legislative Taskforce, which advocates for prescriptive privileges for specially trained psychologists.
+He splits his professional time between his own home state of Texas and his alma mater's home state of Kentucky.